I loved the hell out of this game, but I have a lore question.

 - The Disaster Lesbian Representation We Need In 2021

-Plus, if you pay $10 for the game, the adventure continues in BATTLE ON THE BIG BOARDWALK, an all-new story chapter playable at any point in the game from act 2 onwards!
+Plus, the adventure continues in BATTLE ON THE BIG BOARDWALK, an all-new story chapter playable at any point in the game from act 2 onwards!
 Pay $15 for the game to unlock it automatically, or buy the DLC separately for $5 here!

 Sam and friends take a well-deserved break from fighting evil to unwind at the beach, only to have the Sword of Fate taken by a trouble-making interdimensional sword thief.
 This is no filler episode—there's no time to waste staring at open toe sandals and exposed cleavage when the fate of the world is on the line!